You do not have a contract of employment as a volunteer, so you do not have the same rights as an employee or worker.

 - any expenses the organisation will cover

-The volunteer agreement isn’t compulsory, but sets out what you can expect from the organisation you’re volunteering for.
-It doesn’t form a contract between you and the organisation.
+The volunteer agreement is not compulsory, but sets out what you can expect from the organisation you’re volunteering for.
+It does not form a contract between you and the organisation.

 The National Council for Voluntary Organisations (NCVO) has information on volunteers’ legal status.